The riddle of Japan's dramatic drop in COVID numbers

 "We have had zero COVID patients in our hospital for two months straight," he explains, "so we've been able to concentrate on general medicine just as in pre-COVID times."

-After the previous four waves of infections, almost as soon as local governments lifted their states of emergencies, cases quickly began to rebound.
-But after the most recent state of emergency was lifted on Sept.
+After the previous four waves of infections, almost as soon as local governments lifted their states of emergency, cases quickly began to rebound.
+But after the most recent state of emergency was lifted, on Sept.
 28, there was no sudden rebound — or at least not yet.

 His explanation: "We think it is due to countermeasures taken by many citizens and institutions, and accelerated vaccination, thanks to medical staffs' efforts and citizens' understanding."

-Dr. Oka says that the Olympics provided the political motivation for the administration of then-Prime Minister Yoshihide Suga to speed up its vaccine rollout ahead of the games.
+Oka says that the Olympics provided the political motivation for the administration of then-Prime Minister Yoshihide Suga to speed up its vaccine rollout ahead of the Games.

 Japan had lagged behind other developed nations earlier this year, but now nearly 80% of its population of 125 million people is fully vaccinated.
 It just started administering booster shots this month.